reyemtm/parcel-viewer/README.md

  - Convert from L.Canvas to L.GridLayer to be compatible with Leaflet 1.0
  - Make an option for using vector tiles styled in Mapbox
  - Create a function to automatically split the index field and push all the index 'fields' to the popup or the sidebar
- - Add more/other tools to the toolbar
+ - Add an option to add/remove more/other tools to/from the toolbar
- - Convert the toolbar from using leaflet-top leaflet-left to creating a new customized leaflet control
+ - Convert the toolbar from using leaflet-top leaflet-left to a new customized leaflet control
+ - Documentation on the various options in geojson-vt and the drawing on canvas function

 ##Issues
  - Past zoom level 18 the parcels disappear - this is an upstream issue with geojson-vt
  - Pinch and zoom on touch devices causes strange behavior so it is disabled, use the zoom buttons (behind the sidebar) instead
- - Zoom animations have been limited to 2 zoom levels
+ - Zoom animations have been limited to 2 zoom levels for better performance

+##Thanks
+This app relies on a variety of plugins, but most importantly on the work of [mourner](https://github.com/mourner), [Sumbera](https://github.com/Sumbera) and [Stephano Cudini](https://github.com/stefanocudini/).

 This app is powered by Jekyll.